7 Best Homeowners Insurance Companies in Illinois of 2025

 Illinois homeowners insurance companies vary significantly in the types of coverages they offer and the discounts they provide.
 We considered these issues in detail in making our final choices.

-We favored companies that offered lots of extra coverage or unique coverage, as well as those that offered an attractive array of discounts.
+We favored companies that offered lots of extra or unique coverage, as well as those that offered an attractive array of discounts.

 Price

-Companies that offer good coverage combined with multiple discount opportunities provide customers with a good value, and we factored this into our results.
+Companies that offer good coverage combined with multiple discount opportunities provide customers with good value, and we factored this into our results.
 The companies that scored high in this area became top contenders.

-View Best Homeowners Insurance Companies in U.S.
+View Best Homeowners Insurance Companies in the U.S.

 Locations